-- The University of Auckland Blues Selection Panel reviewed nominations.
+- The University of Auckland Blues Selection Panel will review nominations.

-- All nominations were based upon activities completed between 1 January 2015 and 29 July 2016.
+- All nominations should be based upon activities completed between 1 January 2016 and 28 July 2017.

-Individuals were assessed against the following criteria for each award:
+Individuals will be assessed against the following criteria for each award:

-Blues in Arts are awarded for achievements at an international, national or regional level.
+Blues in Arts and Cultural are awarded for achievements at an international or national level.

 Service and Leadership Blue

-In assessing nominations, the panel considered the following criteria:
+In assessing nominations, the panel will consider the following criteria: